WHAT CAN I EXPECT WHEN I COME TO APOSTLES?

 at our 8:30 AM Traditional Service and every second and fourth Sunday at our 11:00 AM Contemporary Service.

 We want all children to know and experience the love of Christ!
-During Sunday worship, we offer a safe Nursery for infants to toddlers where you can take your child and he/she can play and be a "kid" while you enjoy the service which is broadcasted to the Nursery.
+During non-communion Sunday worship, we offer a special children's message.
+We ask for the kids to come up to the altar area to hear the message and take home a small gift. safe Nursery for infants to toddlers where you can take your child and he/she can play and be a "kid" while you enjoy the service which is broadcasted to the Nursery.
 Just ask the usher for directions to the Nursery if it becomes necessary.
 “Quiet Kits” filled with crayons, coloring pages and books are available for young children in the Narthex (foyer); just return the kit after worship.
 Before the pastor begins his sermon, he calls all children to the front of the sanctuary where he or another member of the congregation delivers a short message on a level that the children can understand.
 They are sometimes offered a small treat as well.